-The Employer shall insure employees with the State of Washington Worker's compensation plan.
-An employee receiving pay for sick leave who is eligible for time-loss payments under the worker's compensation law, shall for the duration of such payments, receive only that portion of his regular salary which, together with said payments, will equal their regular salary.
-To avoid hardship on the employee caused by a time lag in time-loss payments they shall be permitted to use sick leave during the lag time, provided they promptly endorse time-loss payments to the Employer for the period of lag time.
-Upon receipt of the time-loss payment, the Employer shall reimburse 100% of the sick leave used to the employee's sick leave bank up to the dollar value of the time-loss payment.
+Section 10.3.
+Worker's Compensation.
+The City shall insure employees with the State Worker's Compensation Plan.
+An employee receiving pay for sick leave who is eligible for time-loss payments under the worker's compensation law, shall for the duration of such payments, receive only that portion of their regular salary which, together with said payments, will equal their regular salary.
+To avoid hardship on the employee caused by a time lag in time-loss payments, he/she shall be permitted to use sick leave during the time lag, provided they promptly endorse time-loss payments for the period of the time lag to the City.